Aohkne/Donald/README.md

-# Donald - Project: Support platforms for children with depression
+# Donald - Project: A Cross-platform Website for Supporting Children with Autism

 ## Introduction